-Understanding the molecular determinants that drive protein misfolding and aggregation will help Dr. Ramirez-Alvarado and her colleagues understand these diseases and guide them to design therapeutic strategies to overcome the devastating effects behind amyloidogenesis.
+The amyloidoses are a group of protein misfolding diseases characterized by the accumulation of insoluble amyloid fibrils that lead to cell death and tissue degeneration.
+There are 36 different human amyloid diseases.
+Understanding the molecular determinants that drive protein misfolding and aggregation will help Dr. Ramirez-Alvarado and her colleagues understand these diseases and guide them to design therapeutic strategies to overcome the effects of amyloidogenesis.

-Toxicity in immunoglobin light chain (AL) amyloidosis.
+- Toxicity in immunoglobulin light chain (AL) cardiac amyloidosis.
 Dr. Ramirez-Alvarado's laboratory applies biochemical, biophysical and cell biology principles to study the process of amyloid formation and the generation of toxic species.
 AL amyloidosis is an excellent model system to study amyloid diseases.
 As immunoglobulin chains, this family exhibits wide sequence diversity and allows the lab to understand different physicochemical patterns that the proteins may present that influence their aggregation and toxic behavior.

+- Light chain proteins.
 The light chain protein family presents a unique opportunity for comparative studies that might uncover patterns and point to the general mechanisms of amyloid formation, which will be very useful for other amyloid diseases.

-- Organ damage in AL amyloidosis.
+- Organ damage in renal AL amyloidosis.
 Additional work involves using urinary exosomes as noninvasive tools to understand organ damage and progression in AL amyloidosis.

 Significance to patient care